 • Detailed self-guided itinerary with route notes and daily stage information

-• GPS tracks and navigation ready for you before you set off
+• GPS tracks and a navigation app loaded before you leave

 • All accommodations booked, with breakfast included